 Here is a really great article on toilet training resistance if you need more information from a qualified medical professional.

-How Can I Potty Train My Toddler in Three Days?
+How To Potty Train a Toddler in Three Days

 If you’ve already tried to potty train your toddler without success, you’re probably wondering if it’s actually possible to do it in just three days.